 St. Rafka Church, Livonia, MI

-We invite you to visit St. Rafka Maronite Catholic Church.
-We are an Eastern Catholic Church of the Maronite Rite with a diverse community of all ages.
-We would love to greet you and share with you our love for Jesus Christ, His Church, and for you, our neighbor.
+We invite you to worship with us at St. Rafka Maronite Church.
+Our Sunday Liturgy (11:30 AM) is multi-lingual and includes prayers and music in English, Arabic, and Aramaic.
+Our parish is diverse and welcoming to all.
+We would love to meet you and share with you our love for Jesus Christ, His Church, and for you, our neighbor.

 The Maronite Church was established with the death of our patron, after whom our church is named, St. Maron, in 410 AD.
 The Maronite Church has flourished for the last 1600 years in the Middle East, most notably in Lebanon and Syria, and the surrounding countries.
 This way of our worship, always in communion with the One, Holy, Catholic, and Apostolic Church, came to this country over 100 years ago.

 We at St. Rafka Maronite Church carry on in this faith in our world and in our communities, evangelizing to those around us the truth of the Gospel of our Lord Jesus Christ through the One, Holy, Catholic Apostolic Church, Christ established.
 We welcome you to join us in our Liturgy, partaking of the Eucharist, worshiping together with one voice, one faith, and as one body.

 Our community shares in organizations and activities that promote a deeper knowledge of our faith for children, youth, families and adults, both young and old.
 Activities promote a deepening of our faith and fellowship with one another.
 We welcome visitors and new members as family and hope you’ll join us in prayer during one of our Sunday Liturgies

 Our Patron Saint

 Beatified By: November 16, 1985 by Pope John Paul II

 Canonized By: June 10, 2001, Saint Peter's Basilica in Rome, Italy by Pope John Paul II